AtlasOfLivingAustralia/atlas-index/names-extract/README.md

 ## CSV of id, preferred common name
 The preferred common name is as determined by ala-namematching-service.

-This enables consistency between bie-index and ala-namematching-service that is used by pipelines.
+This enables a lookup of the vernacular name returned by ala-namematching-service.

 # Species Groups and testing search-service against namematching-service

-There is one additional export, `lsid-speciesGroups.csv`, that on its own, or in combination with a modified ExtractAppliation.
-To enable a comprehensive test between elasticsearch and name matching service, see the 3 ExtractApplication.java `TODO` statements to enable and configure this test.
+There is one additional export, `lsid-speciesGroups.csv`.
+It is used for a comprehensive test between the search-service elasticsearch and name matching service's interpretation of the `groups.json` file.
+See the 3 ExtractApplication.java `TODO` statements to enable and configure this test.

-Noted differences that require additional configuration in the species groups file:
-- namematching-ws will do an additional name search.
-This means that the species groups file must be accurate.
-- namematching-ws will do an internal searches.
-This is not implied by the configuration file and results in some entries having >1 rank.
-To accommodate multiple ranks for a single group, duplicate the group for the "includes" of the other rank.

-TODO: The existing species groups required minor changes (see git history of this file).
-The proposed changes have some outstanding issues, see https://github.com/AtlasOfLivingAustralia/ux-ui/issues/162.
-After these are resolved, repeat the comprehensive species group testing.
+namematching-ws incorporates numerous name and/or rank searches when loading `groups.json`.
+Using the accepted name and rank in `groups.json` is required to ensure consistency.